HTTP-RPC/Kilo/README.md

     /math/getStatistics?values=1&values=3&values=5

-producing the following result:
+producing the following JSON result in response:

     {"average":3.0, "count":3, "sum":9.0}

 ## Roles Interface
 The `Roles` interface provides an abstraction for determining user role membership.
-It is provided primarily to facilitate unit testing of service methods.
-It defines a single `isUserInRole()` method that a test framework can implement to simulate different user roles.
+It is not intended to be accessed by application code directly, and is provided primarily to facilitate unit testing of service methods.
+The interface defines a single `isUserInRole()` method that a test framework can implement to simulate different user roles.
 This allows services to be tested without the need to start a servlet container.

-For example, the test code could store a mapping of user name to role in a text file and provide an implementation of the `Roles` interface that operates against this data.
+For example, a test harness could store a mapping of user name to role in a text file and provide an implementation of the `Roles` interface that operates against this data.
 Individual tests could instantiate a concrete service class and pass an instance of the `Roles` implementation to the service's `initialize()` method, along with the locale and user principal.
 Once initialized, the service methods could be invoked directly by the unit test, producing the same results as if they had been invoked by the servlet.

 ## ResultSetAdapter Class
-The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a an RPC method.
-This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by the servlet. `ResultSetAdapter` also implements the `AutoCloseable` interface and closes the underlying result set when its `close()` method is called, ensuring that database resources are not leaked.
+The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
+This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by `WebRPCServlet`.
+It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.

 `ResultSetAdapter` is forward-scrolling only; its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a result set to be returned directly to the caller without any intermediate buffering.
 The caller can simply execute a JDBC query, pass the resulting result set to the `ResultSetAdapter` constructor, and return the adapter instance: